 2.1 Study Area

 The district, which was formed from Junagadh in August 2013, is an important place where people live and a large wildlife ecosystem meet.
 The Arabian Sea makes up the southern border of this area, which is in the Saurashtra region of Gujarat.
 The district covers 3,775 square kilometres, and Veraval is where the government runs things.
 The socio-demographic profile shows that there are a lot of people living in rural and semi-urban areas.
 According to the 2011 Census, there are 9,46,790 people living in 345 villages.
-The district is very important to the study because it is home to the Gir Forest, the last place where Asiatic Lions live.
-The presence of the Gir ecosystem while primarily famous for lions also supports a dense population of Indian leopards (NIC, n.d.).
+The district is very important to the present study because it is home to the Gir Forest, the last place where Asiatic Lions live.
+The presence of the Gir ecosystem while primarily famous for lions, also supports a dense population of Indian leopards (NIC, n.d.).
 The proximity of numerous villages and agricultural lands to the core and buffer zones of this forest creates an interface characterized by resource overlap, making Gir Somnath an essential and active landscape for studying the dynamics, causes, and mitigation strategies of human-leopard conflict.

 Fig. 1.
 Study area map (Gir Somnath district)